Immortals Fenyx Rising: All-Round Good Time, Bugs Included – PC Review

 “The game is missing that sense of character development.”

-Typhon has taken the powers of four gods by corrupting them.
+Typhon has taken the powers of the four gods by corrupting them.
 Aphrodite, Ares, Athena, and Hephaistos represent the game’s four main areas, each having their own distinct aesthetic and feel to them.
 The quests come from the gods, and all serve to get you to the end fight with Typhon.

 It’s supposed to be an exaggerated coming of age story for Fenyx.
 She comes out of her brother’s shadow and becomes a great hero.
 Like I said earlier, there’s very little character development, Fenyx feels just as competent at the start of the game as she does at the end of the game.
-Initially, she’s more timid and is searching for her brother so he can save everyone even though she’s a natural with a sword and is nigh untouchable.
+Initially, she’s timider and is searching for her brother so he can save everyone even though she’s a natural with a sword and is nigh untouchable.
 Although by the end she’s more headstrong, Fenyx is still a natural with a sword and near untouchable.
 The game is missing that sense of character development.

 “The part of my brain that has back-alley deals in serotonin and dopamine lit up like a Christmas tree every time I did a task in the world.”